ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 [[start:2221860][end:2226720]] So it has to be, in a sense, more separable from whatever it's interacting with.
 [[start:2227730][end:2230110]] Now, think about this classically.

-37:10 [[start:2230850][end:2255350]] If you have a complex system that's doing a lot of computation then it requires a lot of free energy and it has to dissipate a lot of entropy in the form of heat, typically but something, some form of energy transfer that its environment is going to see as noise, as not informative.
+37:10 [[start:2230850][end:2255350]] If you have a complex system that's doing a lot of computation then it requires a lot of free energy and it has to dissipate a lot of entropy in the form of heat, typically, but something, some form of energy transfer that its environment is going to see as noise, as not informative.
 [[start:2256650][end:2263340]] So a complex system is working very hard to predict its environment's next state.
 [[start:2264110][end:2269286]] But by working very hard it's dumping a lot of entropy into its environment.